David-Fr-afk/Codecamp-and-linkedinlearning/README.md

 Course 1: CSS essential training
 - A simple intro to CSS, most of which is familar to me but a refresher is needed.
+- To speed website up lower pixel density of images